Assisted Living vs. Continuing Care

 Adults can enter a Hamilton CCRC when they are healthy and able to live independently, taking advantage of dining options, home maintenance and landscaping, which allows them to spend more time enjoying retirement, family and friends.
 As their needs changes over time and they require more assistance, they can change tiers at a cost and increase the services they receive to accommodate their changing needs.

 No single community is the best solution for everybody.
 Aging is a very personal life experience and no two adults progress through the stages of aging in the same way.

 The best way to determine which model is a good fit is to schedule a time to tour local communities to learn more.
 During your visit, take time to ask questions and speak with residents about their experience.
 Does the community offer activities and amenities that interest you?
 If you have a pet, is the community pet-friendly?
 The more you share about your goals during retirement, your health status and your wishes as you age, the more honest and helpful feedback you’ll receive from each community.
 No community is a one-size-fits-all, so evaluate each setting against your own expectations, non-negotiables and intuition to make a decision you can stand behind.

-To help you make this decision, we at Homestead at Hamilton have put together a workbook with tips for comparing your living options, questions to ask while touring a community, a checklist of services and amenities to consider and much more.
+To help you make this decision, we at Homestead at Hamilton have put together a workbook with tips for comparing your living options, questions to ask while touring a continuing care retirement community in Hamilton, a checklist of services and amenities to consider and much more.
 Download our resource guide, Navigating Retirement Living Options, here.